Loading...

 のだ / んだ for context

-のだ / んだ contextualizes or adds resolution to the context in which they are used.
-Therefore, they do not stand alone, but require surrounding context to give them their full meaning.
+のだ / んだ statements explain or add information to the context in which they are used.
+Therefore, they do not stand alone, but require other information (not necessarily verbal) to convey their full meaning.

 Common Functions:

-2. Logical conclusion or discovery — realizing or concluding something
+2. Logical conclusions or discoveries — realizing or concluding something

 のだ in Questions